-At the conclusion of a week long wrongful death trial, the family members of a twenty-two year old college student, killed on a bicycle, have said that while they are grateful for the jury award of $591,000; although, they would have preferred that the two men that they blame for their son’s death to have been forced to spend time in prison.
+At the conclusion of a week-long wrongful death trial in Minnesota, the family members of a twenty-two year old college student, killed on a bicycle, have said that while they are grateful for the jury award of $591,000; although, they would have preferred that the two men that they blame for their son’s death to have been forced to spend time in prison.
 Felony murder and battery charges were dismissed against both defendants.

 Included in the judgment was $25,000 in punitive damages against one of the boys, and $100,000 in punitive damages against the other.